Marcosxx1/Car-Rent-gin-golang-/README.md

-# Car Rental API(WORK IN PROGRESS - WIP)
+# Car Rental API (WORK IN PROGRESS - WIP)

-This is a WIP repository that I'm using to study REST API with golang, I'm using gin for routing This is the third iteration of this project, first that was [this repo](https://github.com/Marcosxx1/third-challenge/blob/main/README.md) that was the third and last challenge for my internship.
-Then, I implemented this [this other repo](https://github.com/Marcosxx1/Car-Rent-express-node-typescript-/blob/main/README.md) that I used the latter to implement again following the haxagonal architecture
+Welcome to the Car Rental API repository! 🚗 This project represents my ongoing exploration of REST API development using Golang, with the powerful Gin framework for efficient routing.

+## Project Evolution
+- **First Iteration:** The journey began with [this repository](https://github.com/Marcosxx1/third-challenge/blob/main/README.md), which was the culmination of my third and final challenge during an internship.

+- **Second Iteration:** Building upon the initial experience, I ventured into [another repository](https://github.com/Marcosxx1/Car-Rent-express-node-typescript-/blob/main/README.md) where I implemented the project using Node.js and TypeScript, following the hexagonal architecture.

-And, we arive in this one, a new adventure with a new language, Golang Even though this (WIP) repository have similarities with the other two, is/will be more robust, more functionalities, using Golang's capabilities for microservices, concurrency and paralelism
+- **Current Iteration:** Now, we embark on a new adventure with Golang.
+Despite the similarities with the previous repositories, this (WIP) version aims to be more robust and feature-rich.
+Leveraging Golang's capabilities for microservices, concurrency, and parallelism, this iteration promises an enhanced and efficient implementation.

-Here is a quick overview of ERD (Entity-Relationship Diagram) also avaliable [here](https://dbdiagram.io/d/car-rent-go-65ad8309ac844320ae6349d4))
+## Technology Stack
+- **Language:** Golang
+- **Framework:** Gin
+- **Architecture:** Clean Architecture
+- **Database:** Explore the Entity-Relationship Diagram (ERD) [here](https://dbdiagram.io/d/car-rent-go-65ad8309ac844320ae6349d4).

+Stay tuned for updates as this project evolves into a comprehensive Car Rental API, offering advanced functionalities and leveraging the strengths of Golang.
+Your feedback and contributions are highly appreciated! 🌟

 ### Db diagram
 <img width="1980" alt="Db diagram" src="https://github.com/Marcosxx1/Car-Rent-gin-golang-/assets/37447545/968e8525-f5a7-4372-8b2b-3a82f02b9a55">